 Funding for Minnesota Solar on Schools programs became law as part of the 2021 Commerce and Energy Omnibus bill passed during the June Special Session.

-The energy costs for powering public school campuses is the second-highest cost for school districts in Minnesota, after human resources.
-The use of on-site solar to reduce energy costs would save district budgets—and potentially local property taxpayers—hundreds of thousands of dollars a year, but a few significant barriers prevent more widespread adoption of solar on schools, including upfront cost and the challenge of monetizing the Investment Tax Credit.
+The energy costs for powering public school campuses is the second-highest cost for school districts in Minnesota, after payroll.
+The use of on-site solar to reduce energy costs will save district budgets—and potentially local property taxpayers—hundreds of thousands of dollars a year.

-Interested in learning more about solar on schools in Minnesota or powering a school near you?
-The Clean Energy Resource Teams (CERTS) website has a helpful step by step guide for bringing solar to your school district along with fact sheets, interactive tools and maps, and tons of resources and contact information.
+Interested in powering a school with solar near you?
+The Clean Energy Resource Teams (CERTS) website has a helpful step-by-step guide for bringing solar to your school district along with fact sheets, interactive tools and maps, and more resources.